NxtLvLSoftware/php-sfml/README.md

 ## Documentation

-The SFML extension aims to mimic almost every single aspect of the official C library, so until we write our own documentation, refer to the [C++ counterpart](https://www.sfml-dev.org/documentation/).
+The SFML extension aims to mimic almost every single aspect of the official C++ library, so until we write our own documentation, refer to the [C++ counterpart](https://www.sfml-dev.org/documentation/).

 ### Example